RkanGen/Smart_Dashboard/README.md

-# LLM-Powered Dashboard Generator
+# Smart_Dashboard

 ## Overview

-The LLM-Powered Dashboard Generator is a Streamlit-based web application that uses Large Language Models (LLMs) to analyze data and automatically generate insightful visualizations.
+Smart_Dashboard consist  of LLM-Powered Dashboard Generator is a Streamlit-based web application that uses Large Language Models (LLMs) to analyze data and automatically generate insightful visualizations.
 This tool allows users to upload CSV files, select data columns for visualization, and receive AI-generated analysis of their data.

 ## Features